Parallel Inexact Levenberg-Marquardt Method for Nearly-Separable Nonlinear Least Squares

-In Figures \ref{err_10} and \ref{err_20} we plot the coordinate error for the test cases with 20.000 and 40.000 variables respectively.
+In Figures \ref{err_10} and \ref{err_20} we plot the results for the test cases with { 20,000} and { 40,000 } variables respectively.
 For each of the problems we consider the coordinate error at the initial guess (subfigure (a)), at the coordinates computed by PILM with optimal $K$ (subfigure (c)), and at the coordinates computed by the LM method in a comparable amount of computational time (subfigure (b)).
-We report that for larger values of the dimension $N$, the LM method cannot complete the first iteration within the given budget of time.
+For each considered case we show both a histogram of the coordinate errors and a scatter plot where the dot representing each point $(x_{2i-1},x_{2i})$ is colored depending on its relative error.
+We report that for $N\geq60,000$, the LM method cannot complete the first iteration within the given budget of time.